SU-Yash/Naive-Bayes-Spam-Classifier/README.md

 # Spam-Classifier
 Dataset: http://archive.ics.uci.edu/ml/datasets/Spambase

-Data Preprocessing: Segregated the dataset into two: (spam & not spam), generated two sets of train and test sets and then combined them to form a single set of train and test.
-This was done in order to ensure equal distribution of examples in the train and test sets and avoid the problem of overfitting(bias) and underfitting(variance).
+Data Preprocessing: Segregated the dataset into two: (spam & not spam), generated two sets of train and test sets and then combined them to form a single set of train and test sets.
+This was done in order to ensure equal distribution of examples in the train and test sets and avoid the problem of overfitting(High Variance) and underfitting(bias).

 Modelling: Sci-kit Learn library was used for modelling.
   Tried two models: